jfdenise/wildfly-mcp/doc-ingestor/wildfly-docs/cli/cli-generated.md

 To get the list of all the `messaging-activemq` `server` `cluster-connection` use '*' for `<cluster-connection name>`.

 ## syntax of the operation to get the `messaging-activemq` `server` `cluster-connection` `allow-direct-connections-only`
-whether, if a node learns of the existence of a node that is more than `1` hop away, we do not create a bridge for direct cluster connection. only relevant if `static-connectors` is defined. get the `messaging-activemq` `server` `cluster-connection` `allow-direct-connections-only` attribute.
+whether, if a node learns of the existence of a node that is more than `1` hop away, we do not create a bridge for direct cluster connection. only relevant if '`static-connectors`' is defined. get the `messaging-activemq` `server` `cluster-connection` `allow-direct-connections-only` attribute.
 `/subsystem=messaging-activemq/server=<server name>/cluster-connection=<cluster-connection name>:read-attribute(name=allow-direct-connections-only)`